K2-33b: Discovery

-In 2014, NASA's Kepler spacecraft began its "Second Light" mission, after two of its reactor wheels had failed the previous year, ending the primary mission.
+In 2014, NASA's Kepler space telescope began its "Second Light" mission, after two of its reactor wheels had failed the previous year, ending the primary mission.
 From 23 August to 13 November 2014, the spacecraft collected data from the core of Upper Scorpius, which included K2-33.
 The exoplanet was simultaneously discovered by two independent research groups, one led by astronomers from the California Institute of Technology and the other led by astronomers from the University of Texas at Austin.

 The star was studied on days in late January, February, and March 2016.
 The observations were made with the Immersion Grating Infrared Spectrometer (IGRINS) on the 2.7-m Harlan J. Smith Telescope at the McDonald Observatory.
 After observing the respective transits, which for K2-33b occurred roughly every 5 days (its orbital period), it was eventually concluded that a planetary body was responsible for the periodic 5-day transits.
 The discovery was announced on 20 June 2016 in an announcement made by NASA.